 The Reef 2050 Integrated Monitoring and Reporting Program is a partnership involving key Australian government environmental management and science agencies, the Great Barrier Reef Marine Park Authority (the Reef Authority), Department of Agriculture, Water and the Environment (AWE), Australian Institute of Marine Science (AIMS), Integrated Marine Observing System (IMOS), CSIRO and the Queensland Government.
 Traditional Owner representatives also form a key part of the Program’s governance.

 The Reef 2050 Integrated Monitoring and Reporting Program vision is to develop a knowledge system that enables resilience-based management of the Great Barrier Reef, and provides managers with a comprehensive understanding of how the Reef 2050 Plan is progressing.

 The Reef 2050 Integrated Monitoring and Reporting Program is a long-term initiative, critical to supporting resilience-based management and delivering evidenced-based reporting on the Reef.
 RIMReP will provide Reef managers with information to guide management decisions and help them track progress against the Plan.
 It will also drive better alignment between existing programs, while helping to fill monitoring and modelling knowledge gaps.

 Reef Knowledge System

-For more information, contact the program managers.
+For more information, contact the Program Management Office.